djgroen/flee/docs/Simulation_instance_construction.md

 ## **Record conflict locations in conflicts.csv file**

-We create a **conflicts.csv** file to record conflict locations indicating the start of conflicts in the simulation execution (represented as `1`):
+We create a **conflicts.csv** file to record conflict locations indicating the start of conflicts in the simulation execution (represented as `1` or `1.0`).
+It is possible to use custom conflict intensities by defining values between `0.0` and `1.0` in the file:

 | **#Day** | **name** | **A** | **B** | **C** | **Z** |
 |:--:|:--:|:--:|:--:|:--:|:--:|